Kinovarobotics/kinova-movo/movo_remote_pc_setup/README.md

 ```
 sim_demo
 ```
 Starts the simulation of the pick and place demo.
 It takes about 45 seconds to fully launch due to the complexity of the gazebo simulation **(BE PATIENT)**.
 Once the demo is up and running it is identical to the real demo.

+##### Demo Outline
 * A table is placed ~2m infront of movo
 * A standard can of pringles is placed near the edge to the right of center
 * A standard 12oz can (beer or soda can) is placed near the edge to the left of center
 * Robot initializes into the plan grasop pose
 * Robot finds the table and the objects
 * Robot uses the navigation stack to navigate to the optimal picking position
 * Robot identifies the beer can using PCL segmentation and object primatives
 * Robot plans valid grasping poses
 * Robot plans the pick operation for the beer can
 * Robot picks up the beer can
 * Robot returns to the plan grasp pose
 * Robot identifies the pringles can using PCL segmentation and object primatives
 * Robot plans valid grasping poses
 * Robot plans the pick operation for the pringles can
 * Robot picks up the pringles can
 * Robot returns to the plan grasp pose
 * Robot plans the place operation for the beer can
 * Robot places the beer can back in its original position
 * Robot returns to the plan grasp pose
 * Robot plans the place operation for the pringles can
 * Robot places the pringles can back in its original position
 * Robot returns to the plan grasp pose
 * Robot moves to tucked position
 * Robot uses navigation stack to return to original start location

 ```
 sim_teleop